Transportation Development Act (TDA)

 SJCOG is responsible for the apportionment of Transportation Development Act (TDA) funds each year in conformance with legislative priorities.
 TDA funds include the Local Transportation Fund and the State Transit Assistance Fund.

-The Transportation Development Act, or TDA, has long been a cornerstone of state transit funding.
+The TDA has long been a cornerstone of state transit funding.
 This state law allows each county to establish a quarter-cent sales tax to finance a wide variety of transportation projects, including: